layer5io/docs/README.md

 ...and then visit http://localhost:1313.

-If you pull down new code from GitHub, you should run `make setup` again.
+If you pull down new code from GitHub, you will occassionally need run `make setup` again.
 Otherwise, there's no need to re-run `make setup` each time the site is run, you can just run `make site` to get it going and have it automatically reload as you make and save site edits.

 ### Editing Markdown Content